the-au-forml-lab/plgroup/docs/awards.md

 > This accolade is for papers that cast a spell of frustration, with each theorem and proof a bewitching yet maddening ingredient in an academic potion.
 They are like arcane scrolls, bubbling with a complexity that stirs the mind into a cauldron of irritation.
 Reading them is like a journey through an enigmatic grimoire, where the pursuit of knowledge is more akin to a vexing witch's toil.

 ##### The Sisyphus

 > For the intellectual odysseys that echo the eternal uphill climb, where understanding feels always a step away.
-This accolade is for those papers where the journey of learning is arduous yet enlightening, with each breakthrough leading only to more questions, never quite reaching the peak of comprehension.
-Alternatively: for the journey that leaves you feeling constantly on the cusp of breakthrough, only to realize the only thing that broke was you.
+This accolade is for those papers where the journey of learning is arduous yet, with each bear breakthrough leading only to more questions, never quite reaching the peak of comprehension.
+This is for the journey that leaves you feeling constantly on the cusp of breakthrough, only to realize the only thing that broke was you.

 ##### Through the Looking Glass